 December 2019 | A McGill study identified a new role of major genetic risk factor in Alzheimer’s disease, with added potential of dementia.

-Here is a small sampling of neuroscience-related events that have taken place (or will take place) in Montréal:
+Here is a sampling of neuroscience-related events that have taken place in Montréal: